manav828/doneone/COMPLETE_SETUP_GUIDE.md

 1. Go to **google.com**
 2. **Right-click** on empty space (DON'T select anything)
-3. Click "📋 Add to FlowBoard"
+3. Click "📋 Add to DoneOne"
 4. ✅ Modal should appear!

 **If it doesn't work:**